 The kindergarten at 83 Pine Street opened its doors in December 1876, with an average attendance of 36 children.
 Its first principal and kindergarten teacher was Mrs. A. P. Aldrich.
 As the program began to attract pupils from neighboring communities, the trustees imposed a $1-per-week tuition for non-residents of Florence.
 With enrollments increasing every year, it was necessary in 1885 to conduct two kindergarten classes.
 In 1894 another kindergarten class of 50 pupils was started in the lower room of the Lilly Library building.
 The Lilly Kindergarten, discontinued in 1938, has been assumed by the Northampton School Department.

-The Florence Kindergarten has been open to innovation over the years.
+The Florence Kindergarten was open to innovation over the years.
 In 1877, a teacher training program was instituted but discontinued in 1882 upon Mr. Hill’s recommendation.
 He thought the program interfered with the participation of mothers, who were invited to attend as teacher aides.
 Soon after it started, the kindergarten became a four-year course with the oldest pupils, in 1878, receiving reading instruction in preparation for second-year work in the public schools.
 Children were admitted as young as three years of age.
 Apparently, the four-year program over-burdened both staff and budget, for in 1896, the trustees phased out the fourth year class.
 By 1922 the kindergarten became a one-year program.
 In 1913, just six years after Maria Montessori announced her method of self-education for young children, the kindergarten trustees implemented the system at Florence for several years before abandoning it.

 At its largest, the kindergarten accommodated 120 children.
-Today, the trustees have established a maximum enrollment of 13.

 With the kindergarten thriving, Mr. Hill was anxious to do more.
 He was a practical man who knew the value and satisfaction of working with the hands as well as the mind.
 However, he saw that the Massachusetts Agricultural College, established in 1863, was successfully filling the need for agricultural instruction.
 The idea of a trade school appealed to him, but he knew that the Oliver Smith fund would meet the requirements of trade education for the town.
 He had not settled on a plan before his death in 1882.